tibix19/statletics/README.md

-# statletics v2 by an athlete
+# statletics v2 by an athlete for athletes